 Part of the alternative

-SWP Records is a independent record label, started by drummer/composer/producer/field-recordist Michael Baird in 1986.
+SWP Records is an independent record label, started by drummer/composer/producer/field-recordist Michael Baird in 1987.

 We release music that regular labels won’t touch!
 What’s the matter with them?
 What’s the matter with us?

 SWP Records stands for quality products.
-With SWP Records you will discover music that can be found no where else.
-We want you to enjoy a great sound, seated in your favourite chair opposite your hi-fi — so we take a lot of time and trouble to get the most out of the recordings we release.
+With SWP Records you will discover music that can be found nowhere else.
+We want you to enjoy a great sound — so we take a lot of time and trouble to get the most out of the recordings we release.
 Because we care about the music and respect the musicians.
+And for digital downloads: our whole catalogue is available as FLAC, WAV, and mp3 files, both individual tracks and whole albums, via swp-records.bandcamp.com .
+You won't find us on Spotify or any other streaming platform, as we opted out in February 2020 — because they do not pay labels decently, yes we left them all!
+At Bandcamp we set our own prices, which are low and fair.
+As are the prices on this website!

 1. the music of Zambian-born drummer/composer Michael Baird